 Consider your timeframe

-You need a sufficiently long time horizon before investing, so that your investments have time to ride out stock market highs and lows.
+As mentioned, you need a sufficiently long time horizon when investing, so that your investments have time to ride out stock market highs and lows.
 It’s particularly important to remember this at a time when there are a number of threats to the potential for stock market returns and your personal finances, including rising interest rates, a cost of living crisis and uncertain geopolitical outlook.

-However, if you’re investing in a pension that you don’t plan to touch for decades, you can probably take more risk with your investments than if you need the money in five years’ time, for example.
+However, if you’re investing in a pension that you don’t plan to touch for decades, you can probably take more risk with your investments than if you need the money in just a few years’ time, for example.
 Your timeframe has a huge impact on which assets you choose to invest in.
-You can read more about the different types of investments you can choose from in our guide Investing – the basics.
+You can read more about the different types of investments you can choose from in our guide Investing – the basics and about how much of your pension should be in cash in our article How much cash should you hold in your pension?

 Ultimately, your tolerance for risk is linked to your investment timeframe, and the longer you have, the more you may be prepared to stomach short-term losses as hopefully your investments will have time to recover their value over time.